 With all of these features prepared, you then also need to possess a refined strategic mind, and then you will be able to be confident of victory.
 Boxing arts are a matter of strategy just as much as fighting.
 In the same way that soldiers in combat have to estimate the strength of the enemy, if you observe that your opponent is taller than you, then you should attack his lower area, and if he is shorter, then techniques such as MT.
 TAI CRUSHES THE HEAD can be employed to attack his upper area.
 As it is said [from Art of War, chapter 6]: “Avoid him where he is full and attack him where he is empty.”
 Use your strengths to attack his weaknesses.
 Seize opportunity based on being aware of the whole situation, the way soldiers use the terrain to their advantage, and you will defeat him faultlessly.

 [SIX] THE TECHNIQUES OF WHEELING & WINCHING

-Master Luo often said: “The wheeling technique is done fast because the situation is urgent and done with a long reach because I am getting crowded.”
+Master Luo often said: “The wheeling technique reaches far, whereas the usual Mantis techniques draw near.
+The wheeling technique is done very fast, whereas the usual Mantis techniques put more emphasis on precision.”
 The wheeling technique in Mantis is indispensable.
 When you find yourself surrounded by opponents and have no way out, you need this technique to smash through them.
 You can then use other Mantis techniques to build on the results of this one and quickly succeed.
 But what is this technique?
 I must explain: